globalprivacycontrol/landing-page/content/orgs.md

 ---

-The following organizations- representinng 40,000,000 users- are in support of or have implemented the GPC specification.
+The following organizations- representing 40,000,000 users- are in support of or have implemented the GPC specification.

 ---Browsers
 green: Browsers + Extensions